HKCaesar/cs205_2017_project/README.md

 <img align="center" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/writeup/arch-ideal.png">

+Our hybrid parallel approach works as follows:

-1. First, the host CPU (rank 0 in the MPI framework) would partition the data into <i>c</i> subsets.
+1. First, the host CPU (rank 0 in the MPI framework) partitions the data into <i>c</i> subsets.
-2. Second, each CPU would communicate with its <i>g</i> GPUs to handle the arithmetically intense aspect of the K-means calculations, i.e. the computation of distance and reassigning of labels.
+2. Second, each CPU communicates with its <i>g</i> GPUs to handle the arithmetically intense aspect of the K-means calculations, i.e. the computation of distance and reassigning of labels.
-3. Third, the host CPU (rank 0 in the MPI framework) would re-assemble the results of the subsets into the final means, labels, and distortion score.
+3. Third, the host CPU (rank 0 in the MPI framework) re-assembles the results of the subsets into the final means, labels, and distortion score.

-We chose to use CUDA as our base, with the following breakdown of work between 4 different kernels, each customized with efficient thread block and grid strucutres for the computation at hand:
+We chose to use pyCUDA as our computational base, with the following breakdown of work between 4 different kernels, each customized with efficient thread block and grid strucutres for the computation at hand:

 <img align="center" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/writeup/kernel-flow.jpg">